 Increased international competitiveness.

-- The programs were based on broad collaboration by being actor-driven, strategically important, national, open to all, transparent and having a jointly formulated research and innovation agenda.
+- The programs were based on broad cooperation by being actor-driven, strategically important, national, open to all, transparent and having a jointly formulated research and innovation agenda.

-In 2015, Vinnova began working with Agenda 2030, which was integrated into the initiatives Challenge-driven innovation (UDI) and Vinnväxt.
-Agenda 2030 is now a tool for directing our funding towards more consciously sustainable choices.
+In 2015, Vinnova began working with Agenda 2030, which was integrated into the initiatives Challenge-driven innovation and Winnväxt.
+Agenda 2030 is now a tool to direct our funding towards more consciously sustainable choices.

-The effort "Social innovation" emerged and began cautiously with a "nursery for social innovation" which received a great response.
+Abbot Liljero's innovation grew and began cautiously with a "nursery for social innovation" that received a great response.
 Today it is an established effort at Vinnova.

-Vinnova received a government assignment for gender mainstreaming in authorities (JiM).
-This work has, among other things, led to an increase in the proportion of female project manager managers in Vinnova-financed project, and we have seen increased quality in solutions and broader target group adaptations.
+Vinnova received a government assignment for equality integration in authorities (JiM).
+Among other things, that work has led to an increase in the proportion of female project manager managers in the Vinnova-financed project, and we have seen increased quality in solutions and broader target group adaptations.

-In 2017, the Government launched five strategic partnership programmes in accordance with the new research and innovation bill from 2016.
-Vinnova was given the honorable task of both contributing to leading the work and financing initiatives, primarily through the strategic innovation programs.
+In 2017, the government launched five strategic partnership programmes according to the new research and innovation bill from 2016.
+Vinnova was given the honorable task of both contributing to leading the work and financing efforts, primarily through the strategic innovation programs.

-We looked at policy labs in the outside world where they worked with design-driven processes for regulation and policies with the user in focus.
+We scouted policy labs around the world where they worked with design-driven processes for regulation and policies with the user in focus.
 A national policy lab was born.

-Together with Tillitsdelegationen (the Confidence delegation), Vinnova carried out around 20 project with various authorities, starting with fintech and Finansinspektionen.
+Together with the Trust Delegation, Vinnova carried out about 20 project with various authorities, starting with fintech and the Swedish Financial Supervisory Authority.

 Today, smart policy development and strategic design as methods are natural parts of our activities.